Discover Southern Peru

 Your Lima host will escort you to the airport in the morning and you’ll fly direct to Arequipa.
 Often called “the White City,” Arequipa is famous for its bleached bright colonial-era buildings, which are made from a pearly volcanic rock known as sillar.
 With the assistance of a Kuoda host, you’ll travel to your hotel of choice to settle in.

-That afternoon, set off on a private city tour of Arequipa’s most intriguing sights, from the handsome colonial architecture to the Juanita mummy – the preserved body of a young Inca girl who was sacrificed to the gods.
+This afternoon, set off on a private city tour of Arequipa’s most intriguing sights, from the handsome colonial architecture to the Juanita mummy, the preserved body of a young Inca girl found atop a glacier who was sacrificed to the gods.
 The guided city tour concludes in the main square, Yanahuara, which boasts stunning panoramas of the city and the volcanic peak of El Misti.

 DAY 3: Arequipa and Colca Canyon